Powered by Fr. Abraham Mutholath Foundation NFP

 Appearance to the Disciples

-(John 20:19) On the evening of that day, the first day of the week, the doors were locked where the disciples were together, because of their fear of the Jews, but Jesus came and stood among them.
+(Jn 20:19) On the evening of that day, the first day of the week, the doors were locked where the disciples were together, because of their fear of the Jews, but Jesus came and stood among them.
 He said to them, “Peace be with you.”

 The first day of the week

 Since God created the universe and everything in it within six days and sanctified the seventh day as Sabbath, the next day was another week’s beginning.
-Jesus’ resurrection on the Sunday early morning was the beginning a new era.
+Jesus’ resurrection on the Sunday early morning was the beginning of a new era.
 Jesus continued to appear on Sundays to his disciples until he ascended to heaven.
 Hence for Christians, Sunday replaced the Sabbath day to celebrate the holiness and joy of resurrection.

 The doors were locked